-THIS EMPLOYMENT AGREEMENT (the "Agreement"), is made as of February 6, 2021 (the "Effective Date") by and between Fulcrum Therapeutics, Inc. (the "Company"), and Christopher Moxham (the "Executive") (together, the "Parties").
+THIS EMPLOYMENT AGREEMENT (the "Agreement"), is made as of May 10, 2021 (Executive's first day of employment, after all eligibility criteria have been met) by and between Fulcrum Therapeutics, Inc. (the "Company"), and Christopher Morabito (the "Executive") (together, the "Parties").